gisilvs/AEF/README.md

 # Closing the gap: Exact maximum likelihood training of generative autoencoders using invertible layers

-This repository contains the code used to run the experiments detailed in our paper [Closing the gap: Exact maximum likelihood training of generative autoencoders using invertible layers](https://arxiv.org/abs/2205.09546v1).
+This repository contains the code used to run the experiments detailed in our paper [Closing the gap: Exact maximum likelihood training of generative autoencoders using invertible layers]

 ## Notebook